 - Fume hoods: If the fume hoods are closed (window down), less exhaust ventilation is used which is also ecological.
 Open fume hoods need more exhaust ventilation.
 It is necessary for the fume hood unit to have a normal and safe working hygiene.
 If this is not the case, the laboratory service staff may close off the workplace until a solution is found. - Workplaces: Workplaces require a normal and safe working hygiene.
 If this is not the case, the laboratory service staff may close off the workplace until a solution is found. - Escape balconies: This is the primary escape route throughout the whole building.
 Standing on the balcony is allowed (except in laboratories for student courses), but the doors must always be closed.
 It is forbidden to leave things on the escape balconies; they will be removed and disposed by the laboratory at the cost of the person/s responsible.
-Everybody in the building is obliged to draw attention to others if doors are open or things are being placed in an obtrusive manner on the balcony. - Washbasin: It is forbidden to dispose chemicals and foul-smelling compounds in the washbasins. - o Floor drains in the standard laboratories in the HCl building: There is a floor drain in each lab, which was covered with a metal plate in nearly all rooms by the Dept. of Operations in 2021.
+Everybody in the building is obliged to draw attention to others if doors are open or things are being placed in an obtrusive manner on the balcony. - Washbasin: It is forbidden to dispose chemicals and foul-smelling compounds in the washbasins. - Floor drains in the standard laboratories in the HCl building: There is a floor drain in each lab, which was covered with a metal plate in nearly all rooms by the Dept. Facility Services in 2021.
 The floor drain is directly connected to the wastewater tank.
 If the siphon underneath has dried out and the metal cover is missing from the floor drain, odours from the wastewater system can be drawn into the lab air due to the negative pressure in the lab and cause odour emissions.
-If you notice this situation, please report this event via "Meldeportal" (building services).
+If you notice this situation, please report this event via "Meldeportal" (building services). - Problems, incident, technical defects or need for advice must be only reported via email to chab-safety@chem.ethz.ch.
+Technical problems with fume hoods and media columns are to be described including the laboratory, fume hood and/or media column number.